Pattie30/Budget-Tracker/README.md

 The app is deployed in https://pcinsoftware.com
 The idea for this project was a simple but very useful application that was properly centered and styled with bootstrap.
-Will be working to incorporate further styles to the React Boostrap in the app since I learned it takes a little more than to work with normal boostrap and css.
+Will be working to incorporate further styles to the React Boostrap in the app since I learned it takes a little more to work with normal boostrap and css.

 Future Enhancements:
 (*) Add a timestamp to each of the expenses when they are added.